 Social sharing is on the rise.
 Your customers are plugged into social media, and a recent study shows that brand posts on social media shared by employees reach up to 561% more people than the same posts shared via company pages.

-This obviously has massive implications for brands and makes it even more worthwhile to take time to empower employees to become brand advocates on social media.
+This obviously has massive implications for brands and makes it even more worthwhile to take time to empower employees to practice social media advocacy.
+Your employees can be brand ambassadors on Instagram, Facebook, Twitter, LinkedIn, and other sites.

 But, a single brand-related slip-up can prove to be devastating not only for the employee but for your company, as well.